Migrant boy found wandering alone in Texas had been deported and kidnapped

 “They threaten to hurt them both, or worse,” Misael Obregon said.
 “These people are capable of anything.”

-Misael could only come up with $5,000.
+Misael could come up with only $5,000.
 He sent the cash through a money transfer company.
 The kidnappers agreed to release Wilton, but not his mother.

 The smugglers then abandoned Wilton after leading him across the border, leaving him to wander through the arid farmland of South Texas looking for assistance, until he found the Border Patrol agent who recorded his encounter with the boy.